KILTprotocol/kilt-workshop-101/attestation.md

 * Take the `RequestForAttestation` object you've generated in the previous step as a <span class="label-role claimer">claimer</span>;
 * Or if you're in a workshop, ask another participant to send you their `RequestForAttestation` object.

-In the following, we'll refer to it as `<requestForAttestationJSON>`.
+In the following, we'll refer to it as `<requestForAttestationJSONString>`.

 Paste the following code in `attestation.js` (make sure to replace `<attesterMnemonic>` and `<requestForAttestationJSONString>` with the relevant objects):